0x7ffc/0x7ffc.github.io/_posts/2019-01-23-windows-wsl-emacs-setup.md

 #### Update 8:

-I wrote my own emacs configuration now, I'll discuss about it more in later article.
+I wrote my own emacs configuration now, I'll talk about it more in later article.